-Councillors will be attending your local 'Residents and Ratepayers' meetings in April if you would like to speak with them about the Draft Plan.
-They will also be attending the Business After 5 meeting hosted by Te Kuiti Development Incorporated on 8 April 2014.
-And as always, they are only a phone call away should you have any gueries.
+During the consultation period, Councillors attended local 'Residents and Ratepayers' meetings to speak with them about the Draft Plan.
+Information about the key proposals, was provided at these meetings to increase community awareness and encourage participation.
+They also attended the Business After 5 meeting hosted by Te Kuiti Development Incorporated.